krspriya/e_size/README.md

-To run this code add command:  streamlit run E-Size.py
+To run this code:  streamlit run E-Size.py